 - Take a conservative approach to holiday decorations – Everyone has a different idea of how a home should be decorated for Christmas.
 Some people go all out with lights around the exterior of the home along with yard decorations and other items.
 Other people prefer a simple wreath on the door and a classic tree in the living room.
-Since you have no idea what your buyer will prefer err to the side of caution and keep things simple during the holidays.
+Since you have no idea what your buyer will prefer, err on the side of caution and keep things simple during the holidays.

 Ideas to Help a Home Look Unique

 If you are of the mood to spend some extra money to really make your home unique, here are a few ideas that will really change the winter curb appeal of your home.